code-423n4/2023-08-reserve-mitigation/README.md

 - one report for the QA fixes.

 For the QA mitigation report:
-- Submit any new High or Medium issues introduced by the QA and GAS fixes as a newly-introduced High and Medium risk issue.
+- Submit any new High or Medium issues introduced by the QA fixes as a newly-introduced High and Medium risk issue.

 **Incomplete mitigation reviews will not be eligible for awards.**